-Pursuant to the Eighteenth Emergency Proclamation, all persons traveling to Hawai'i Island are subject to the State of Hawai'i's mandatory 10 day self-quarantine unless an exemption or modification applies.
+Further pursuant to the Governor's s Nineteenth and Twentieth Proclamations, as may be amended from time to time, all persons traveling to Hawai'i Island are subject to the State of Hawai'i's mandatory 10 day self-quarantine unless an exemption or modification applies.
 The period of self-quarantine shall begin from the date of entry onto Hawai'i Island and shall last 10 days or the duration of the person's presence on the island, whichever is shorter.